 Any gift to charity is exempt from IHT, whether it's made during a lifetime or in a Will.
-If you give to charities at least 10% of the net chargeable value of your estate in your Will, the rate of IHT on the remainder of your chargeable estate will be reduced from 40% to 36%.
+If you give at least 10% of the net chargeable value of your estate (after the nil rate band) in your Will to charities, the rate of IHT on the remainder of your chargeable estate will be reduced from 40% to 36%.
 If your estate is only a little above the IHT nil rate band, this can be surprisingly generous.
 For example, someone with a wholly chargeable estate of £400,000 would only have to give £7,500 to charity in order to qualify for the reduced rate of IHT.
 Increasing a charitable bequest from £7,000 to £7,500 would actually increase the amount left for other beneficiaries after tax.